EmuDeck/emudeck.github.io/docs/community-creations/steamos/community-creations.md

 #### How to Download Steam Input Profiles
 [Back to the Top](#how-to-share-and-download-steam-input-profiles)

+1. Open the Steam input folder, `/home/deck/.local/share/Steam/controller_base/templates` folder
+	* `~/.local` is a hidden folder by default, click the hamburger menu in the top right, click `Show Hidden Files` to un-hide it
+2. If a download button exists for the profile you would like to use, simply click the download button and place it in the folder in Step 1.
+You may skip Steps 3-6
-1. Copy the contents of a profile you would like to use by clicking the copy icon in the top right
+3. Copy the contents of a profile you would like to use by clicking the copy icon in the top right
-2. In this folder: `/home/deck/.steam/steam/controller_base/templates`, right click, `Create New`, `Text File`
+4. In this folder: `/home/deck/.steam/steam/controller_base/templates`, right click, `Create New`, `Text File`
-	* `.steam` is a hidden folder by default, click the hamburger menu in the top right, click `Show Hidden Files` to un-hide it
-3. Paste the contents of a profile you would like to use
+5. Paste the contents of a profile you would like to use
-4. Save the profile, matching the profile name in the section exactly, with a `.vdf` file extension
+6. Save the profile, matching the profile name in the section exactly, with a `.vdf` file extension
 	* Without the `.vdf` file extension, the profile will not work
-5. You now have successfully downloaded a profile and the profile will automatically display in your list of Steam Input profiles in Game Mode
+7. You now have successfully downloaded a profile and the profile will automatically display in your list of Steam Input profiles in Game Mode

 ***